zlkrnynkrc/evrakyonetim/privacy-policy.md

 9. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Support Email Address].
+If you have any questions about this Privacy Policy, please contact us at [zulkarneynkarauce@gmail.com].